hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 as well as other functionalities.

-Payment results should be sent asynchronously to a “notification URL” on the merchant (DW) site.
-Payments can change status over time (Authorized, Refunded, Cancelled…) on HiPay’s side; statuses are automatically updated on Demandware’s side by sending these notifications.
-HiPay Enterprise sends notifications to Demandware for each event that occurred/transaction that changed.
+Payment results should be sent asynchronously to a “notification URL” on the merchant (SCC) site.
+Payments can change status over time (Authorized, Refunded, Cancelled…) on HiPay’s side; statuses are automatically updated on Salesforce Commerce Cloud’s side by sending these notifications.
+HiPay Enterprise sends notifications to Salesforce Commerce Cloud for each event that occurred/transaction that changed.
 In order to handle all the notifications, notes are added to the order.